-73% of teachers surveyed claim that COVID-19 and remote learning has had an impact on students' progress, with more than 80% observing negative impacts on learning.
+COVID-19 and remote learning has had an impact on students' progress according to 73% of teachers surveyed, with more than 80% observing negative impacts on learning.
 Additionally, more than 50% claim that it has impacted students' transition from Year 6 to Year 7.
 The areas of learning that had the most noticeable impacts were:

-- Reduced student engagement (85%) - Hampered student progression through the course (70%) - Reduced student achievement and/or performance (69%) - Reduced student confidence (60%).
+- reduced student engagement (85%) - hampered student progression through the course (70%) - reduced student achievement and/or performance (69%) - reduced student confidence (60%).